wackycantcode/wackycantcode/README.md

 ## 🔭 currently working on
 - building innovative ai applications
 - learning more about cloud computing and artificial intelligence
-- learning what goes into making a production app
+- deploying production-ready apps

 ## 🌱 learning
-- c++ development
 - sql development
+- efficiently utilizing cloud services such as aws